fetlang/Orgy/spec/control flow.md

     MORE PLEASE

 ## Safewords
 Safewords allow you to exit a scope prematurely.
-It is

 `DECLARE` can only be used in the global scope. `WITH` can only be used after an a line containing `IF`, `WHILE`, or `UNTIL`